harvardinformatics/snakemake-workshop/develop/index.md

         "wc -l {input} | awk '&#123;&#123;print \$1&#125;&#125;' > {output}"
 ```

 When you are writing your own glob patterns, it's important to double check what is happening by having print statements at each step.
 You can even create a python file just to practice globbing.

-For example, let's create a `glob_test.py` file with the following code to make sure that what we're globbing is correct:
+> **Activity:** For example, let's create a file named `glob_test.py` with the following code to make sure that what we're globbing is correct.
+Then in your terminal, run `python glob_test.py` to double check that you are getting the right wild cards.

 ```python
 import glob